-The Versace Family IRL Vs. The 'American Crime Story' Cast Is So Similar, It's Scary
+Photos Of The Versace Family Vs. The 'American Crime Story' Cast Are Scarily On Point

 The Assassination of Gianni Versace: American Crime Story premieres on Wednesday, Jan.
 17 at 10 p.m.
 ET on FX.
 Executive producer Ryan Murphy is known for hiring high-caliber casts who rake in awards like nobody's business (two words: Sarah Paulson).
 It's too soon to tell if this new American Crime Story cast will similarly excel, but they definitely deserve awards for most accurate likenesses to their characters' IRL counterparts.
 The similarities between the actual Versace family and the American Crime Story cast are insane, and this casting definitely adds a major dose of credibility to the series.